joongi007/uainsight/docs/contributing.md

 If you have any questions about contributing, please open an issue and we'll be happy to help!

-Thank you for contributing to useragent_parser!
+Thank you for contributing to uainsight!